Complex-Portal/complex-portal-documentation/documentation/cp_content.md

 ## Pairwise relationships

-Protein-protein data from multiple sources is displayed using gene names across the X and Y-axis in a heatmap.
+Protein-protein interaction data from external sources is displayed using gene names across the X and Y-axis in a heatmap.
 Below the heatmap is a correlation key ranging from 0-1, where 1 represents 100% co-expression between two proteins.
 Hover over the bricks of the heatmap for an exact score.

 ### Sources